SpacehuhnTech/SimpleCLI/README.md

 - A comma `,` seperates multiple names.
 - The `/` declares everything after it as optional (until the next comma, or the end of the string).

+You can also combine those together.

-**That also means that you can not use `,` and `/` inside a command or argument name!**
+**This means you can not use `,` and `/` inside a command or argument name!**
-Those characters will always be interpreted as a seperator.
+These characters will always be interpreted as a seperator!

 Here are some examples: